|Does your LinkedIn profile picture look like this?

 Some people fear that adding a photo will cause scrutiny or discrimination that detracts from their content – which could happen – but in all honesty, by not including a photo this same judgement is being cast.

 LinkedIn profiles were designed to include a photo; not including one is going against the norm.
-Why risk seeming out of reach, ‘appearing’ inapproachable, or ‘looking’ incapable (because without a photo it may be assumed you don’t know how to load one)?!
+Honestly, why risk seeming out of reach, ‘appearing’ inapproachable, or ‘looking’ incapable?
+Without a photo it may even be assumed you don’t know how to load one.

 The key to a good LinkedIn profile picture is to keep it highly professional.
 A photo of your cat, your family, or you wearing your favourite Hawaiian shirt is not appropriate.
-If you don’t want people to judge you, certainly don’t give them a good reason to.
+If you don’t want people to judge you in your photo, certainly don’t give them a good reason to.
 Avoid being counted as invisible on LinkedIn by adding a current professional head shot of yourself – in appropriate business attire – looking relaxed and approachable.

 Here are some tips for your LinkedIn photo: